qgis/QGIS-Documentation/source/docs/user_manual/appendices/appendices.rst

 .. figure:: img/qml.png
    :align: center

-   The top level tags of a QML file (only renderer_v2 and its symbol tag expanded)
+   The top level tags of a QML file (only the renderer_v2 tag with its symbol tag is expanded)